josephwan21/MAD25_T01_CA_JosephWan/README.md

 ### 3.2 Database Schema Improvements

 - Added foreign key relationship between User and Score
-- Added index on foreign key column
+- Added index on foreign key column in the Score entity
 - Introduced timestamps for score tracking

 These changes improved data integrity and eliminated Room warnings.